Aliases for IL5RA Gene

 GeneCards Summary for IL5RA Gene

 IL5RA (Interleukin 5 Receptor Subunit Alpha) is a Protein Coding gene.
-Diseases associated with IL5RA include Asthma.
-Among its related pathways are PEDF Induced Signaling and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with IL5RA include Eosinophilia and Asthma.
+Among its related pathways are RET signaling and Signaling by GPCR.
 GO annotations related to this gene include cytokine receptor activity and interleukin-5 receptor activity.
 An important paralog of this gene is IL13RA2.

 UniProtKB/Swiss-Prot for IL5RA Gene

 This is the receptor for interleukin-5.
 The alpha chain binds to IL5.